Bounteous-Inc/bounteous-aem-commons/README.md

-# hs2-aem-commons
+# bounteous-aem-commons

-This project is a repository of individual AEM packages freely distributed by HS2 Solutions, Inc to help AEM developers work around bugs, implement new features, and otherwise just "Get Sh*t Done!"
+This project is a repository of individual AEM packages freely distributed by Bounteous (previously HS2 Solutions) to help AEM developers work around bugs, implement new features, and otherwise just "Get Sh*t Done!"

 ## Features

+### aem-devops-runbook-template
+This is a template to aid in creation of a Dev/Ops Runbook for an AEM platform.
+A runbook following this template has been (unofficially) labeled by Adobe Managed Services as a "model runbook."

 ### hotfix-msm-lockable-deep-properties
 This is a hotfix to address a